History of FC Basel (1965–2000): 101st, promotion

 Peter Epting was confirmed as the club's chairman at the AGM for the second period.
 Claude Andrey was appointed as new first team trainer.
-He came from Sion where had had been trainer for the previous six months and he came as replacement for Friedel Rausch who had only been trainer with the club for the previous season.
+He came from Sion where he had been trainer for the previous six months and he came as replacement for Friedel Rausch who had only been trainer with the club for the previous season.
 A number of players left the club during the off-season.
 Last season's top scorer André Sitek moved on to score his goals for Locarno, another goal scorer Frédéric Chassot returned to Neuchâtel Xamax after his loan period had expired and defender Dirk Lellek transferred to VfB Oldenburg.
-Christian Marcolli and Manfred Wagner both moved on to local rivals to Old Boys and Patrick Rahmen moved on to play for SR Delémont.
+Christian Marcolli and Manfred Wagner both moved to local rivals to Old Boys and Patrick Rahmen moved on to play for SR Delémont.
 In the other direction Swiss international goalkeeper Stefan Huber transferred in from Lausanne-Sport.
 Two new defender were also transferred in, Andre Meier from Chiasso and Samir Tabakovic from NK Belišće.
-The midfield was stregthend with the signings of Mario Cantaluppi from Grasshopper Club, Sergei Derkach from Dynamo Moscow and Didier Gigon from Lausanne-Sport.
+The midfield was strengthened with the signings of Mario Cantaluppi from Grasshopper Club, Sergei Derkach from Dynamo Moscow and Didier Gigon from Lausanne-Sport.
 More notable transfers were those of Swiss international strikers Dario Zuffi and Philippe Hertig who both came from Lugano.

 Basel were assigned to the Nationalliga B West group, together with local rivals Old Boys and SR Delémont.
-Basel started somewhat sloppily into the season with two home defeats against Old Boys and Grenchen in the first three games of the season.
+Basel had a slow start to the season with two home defeats against Old Boys and Grenchen in the first three games of the season.
 But the newly formed team soon found themselves and they recorded eight victories in the next nine games.
 Etoile Carouge ended the qualifying phase as group winners, two points above second placed Basel.
 As second placed team in their qualifying group, Basel qualified for the promotion stage.
 To help with their promotion attempt Axel Kruse was signed in on loan from VfB Stuttgart until the end of the season, but because of injuries he only played three league games.
 Basel's start in the phase of a somewhat slow stance and three draws in the first four matches and despite an away defeat against Xamax in round six they played well at the top of the group table.
 Not being defeated in the last eight matches, winning five, drawing three, they ended the group in first place.
 They were level on points with St. Gallen and Xamax and won promotion.